simplicitesoftware/docs/content/CTG_50_docs/CTG_40_integration/CTG_25_webservices/LSN_20_git-repositories/git-repositories.md

-    "checkstyle": <true to execute the CheckStyle verification at build>, "jshint": <true to execute the JSHint check at build>, "eslint": <true to execute the ESLint check at build>, "dependencies": [
+    "checkstyle": <true to execute the CheckStyle verification at build>, "jshint": <true to execute the JSHint check at build>, "eslint": <true to execute the ESLint check at build>, "stylelint": <true to execute the StyleLint check at build>, "dependencies": [
       {
         "groupId": "<additional dependency's group ID>",